jboss-developer/jboss-eap-quickstarts/xml-jaxp/README.md

 What is it?
 -----------

 The `xml-jaxp` quickstart is a simple JSF 2.0, Servlet 3.0 and Java EE JAXP example.
 Its purpose is to demonstrate how you can use Servlet and JSF to upload an XML file to *Red Hat JBoss Enterprise Application Platform* and parse it using DOM or SAX, both of which are built into Java.
 It also shows how to use modules available in JBoss EAP.

+This quickstart provides an example XML schema and document file to use when testing this quickstart.

+* The XML schema is located here: `QUICKSTART_HOME/src/main/resources/catalog.xsd`
+* The XML document is located here: `QUICKSTART_home/src/main/resources/catalog.xml`

 System requirements
 -------------------